How Casinos Make A Fool Out of You

 Bong and Arthur near Laguna Lake in Barrio Mamatid

 We bade our farewells to Erning and his wife at about 3 PM.
 We headed back to the house using the same roads we took earlier.
-We passed rice fields transformed into vegetable patches during the off-season, subdivisions, factories, and small mounds of haphazardly-strewn garbage along the way.
+We passed rice fields transformed into vegetable patches during the off-season, subdivisions, factories, and small mounds of haphazardly strewn garbage along the way.

 He returned with three (3) bottles of the local brew, and in the area adjacent to the carport, where there is a set of low-slung tables and two long benches made of bamboo, we opened up the first bottle while we waited for his friend.
 Arthur cracked open all the balut’ that Erning had graciously allowed us to take home (together with a ‘pakwan’) to serve as our “pulutan” (appetizer).

-Having finished all three liters of beer by almost 11, I had to go to the bathroom thrice to relieve my bladder before I slept soundly past the wee hours of the morning.
+Having finished all three liters of beer by almost 11 PM, I had to go to the bathroom thrice to relieve my bladder before I slept soundly past the wee hours of the morning.

 Day 3- Jan.
 26, 2016 – (Tuesday): The Commute Back to Imus, Cavite